-Fair value gain / (loss) - outstanding warrants decreased from a gain of \$2.5 million in 2013 to a gain of \$0.5 million in 2014.
+Fair value gain / (loss) - outstanding warrants decreased from a gain of \$3.9 million in 2013 to a gain of \$0.9 million in 2014.
 The movement occurred due to the volatility changes in the fair value of the instruments.
 The primary variables are the movement in Falcon's share price over the period and the time elapsed to maturity.
-The 65.3 million private placement warrants outstanding at 31 December 2013 which expired in February 2014 and April 2014 were not exercised.
-In addition in Q2 2014, the Hess warrant was extended from 13 January 2015 to 13 January 2020.
-The expiration of the private placement warrants resulted in a \$1 million gain for the 9 month period to September 2014 which was offset by a \$0.5 million valuation loss directly attributable to the Hess warrant in the same 9 month period.
+In addition the 65.3 million private placement warrants outstanding at 31 December 2013 which expired in February 2014 and April 2014 were not exercised.
+In addition in Q2 2014, the hess warrant was extended from 13 January 2015 to 13 January 2020.
+The expiration of the private placement warrants resulted in a \$1 million gain for the 12 month period to December 2014 which was offset by a \$0.2 million valuation loss directly attributable to the hess warrant in the same 12 month period.